finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 [[Back to README]](../README.md)

-## ListCdsFlowConventions
+## ListConventions

-> ResourceListOfGetCdsFlowConventionsResponse ListCdsFlowConventions (DateTimeOffset? asAt = null)
+> ResourceListOfGetConventionsResponse ListConventions (DateTimeOffset? asAt = null)

-[EXPERIMENTAL] List the set of CDS Flow Conventions
+[EXPERIMENTAL] List the set of conventions

-List the set of CDS Flow Conventions at the specified date/time
+List the set of conventions at the specified date/time

 ### Example